ChristianBangGribsvad/em_spillet.github.io/index.md

 -------------------------------

 # Today's Schmeichel(s):
+- Maren St with 15.0 points part of Next11 [see their predictions](./pages/Maren_St.html)
+- Emma Hu with 15.0 points part of European Sperm Bank [see their predictions](./pages/Emma_Hu.html)
-- Bart He with 35.0 points part of European Sperm Bank [see their predictions](./pages/Bart_He.html)
+- Christina Br with 15.0 points part of European Sperm Bank [see their predictions](./pages/Christina_Br.html)
+- Andreas Ku with 15.0 points part of Next11 [see their predictions](./pages/Andreas_Ku.html)

 # European Sperm Bank